 Middlebury College is a good choice for students pursuing a Romance Languages degree.
 Romance languages majors from Middlebury College earn a boost of approximately 12.6% over the average earnings of romance languages majors.
 Students who enjoy a more slow-paced life will appreciate Middlebury College's location in the small town of Middlebury, Vermont.

 Students from outside the U.S. make up 11.3% of the population at Middlebury College.
-Economics is the most well-attended major at Middlebury College.
+With 87.1% of the educators being full time, students are sure to get plenty of interaction with teachers.
 Videos from Middlebury can be a great way to get more info on the college.

 Every student who is interested in Romance Languages has to check out New York University.
 Graduates of the romance languages program earn an average of $44,824 in the first five years of working and $74,342 after their first five years of working.
 The location in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.